BMW 3 Series Saloon (2011 - ) Expert review

-As the latest BMW 3 Series is very much an evolved design, rather than a clean sheet product, it’s probably little surprise we found its exterior to be a subtle improvement over the outgoing model.
-To our eyes it’s best viewed from the rear three quarters – as this angle shows off its rear-wheel drive stance – further enhanced by wider wheel arches than before and redesigned tail lights.
-The nose has updated headlights and BMW’s traditional kidney grille, which together form a single band across the width of the car – a tribute to older 3 Series models.
-In the same vein as the Urban and Sport trim levels of BMW 1 Series, BMW has now created four distinct design themes for the 3 Series.
+The BMW 3 Series is very much an evolved design, rather than a clean sheet product.
+The wide wheel arches tail lights give it an aggressive stance.
+The nose has updated headlights and BMW’s traditional kidney grille, which together form a single band across the width of the car; a tribute to older 3 Series models.
+The 3 Series now has four very distinct design themes.
 Sport models have a more menacing and athletic look courtesy of gloss black front air intakes, grille and tailpipes.
-Modern 3 Series have more ornate chrome details and fan-shaped alloy wheels.
+Cars in Modern trim have more ornate chrome details and fan-shaped alloy wheels.
 Luxury versions are more traditional, with multi-spoke wheels, fully chromed grille and the most chrome accents.
-At the top of tree price-wise, M-Sport versions get deeper and more aggressive bumpers and lightweight alloy wheels.
-The Efficient Dynamics model also features a subtly tweaked front end to maximise aerodynamics, though you’d be hard pressed to spot the difference from the regular car.
+The priciest M-Sport versions get deeper and more aggressive bumpers and lightweight alloy wheels.
+Efficient Dynamics models also feature a subtly tweaked front end to maximise aerodynamics, though you’d be hard pressed to spot the difference from the regular car.

-The interior quality has taken another step forward, making it one of the best in the business.
+Interior quality is also up there with the best in the business.
 A standard 6.5-inch screen sits above the central air vents, adding to the visual appeal and functionality of the cabin.
 Design themes are carried over from the exterior, so Sport models get gloss black trim with red highlights, chrome rings around the dials and red stitching.
-The Modern interior is an overt attempt to attract buyers from Lexus, Volvo and Mercedes, with a calming beige interior and a two-tone Oyster finish for the dash and instrument panel.
-Luxury adds Dakota leather and chrome interior trim, with wood door cappings.
+The Modern interior is an overt attempt to attract buyers from Lexus, Volvo and Mercedes, with a calming beige interior and a two-tone Oyster finish for the dash and instrument panel, while Luxury adds Dakota leather and chrome interior trim, with wood door cappings.
 M-Sport fans will love the purposeful black interior with numerous ‘M’ logos and a unique three-spoke steering wheel with a hub so small you wonder how there’s room for an airbag.

 The big news is the replacement of BMW’s six-cylinder petrol found in the previous 325i and 330i with a four-cylinder turbo petrol named the 328i.
 Despite losing two cylinders it is quicker than either with 245bhp and acceleration from 0-62mph in 5.9 seconds (6 seconds for the eight-speed auto).
 It is still possible to buy a six-cylinder petrol, in the form of the 335i with 306bhp and a 5.5 second 0-62mph time.
 The 320d gets a more refined demeanour, but the same 184bhp, while the forthcoming 318d gets 143bhp and the 316d 116bhp.
 Even eco heroes needn’t feel left out in the performance stakes, with the ultra-frugal 320ED serving up 163bhp, enough to cover the 0-62mph sprint in a respectable 8.0 seconds.
 The eight-speed automatic re-defines what is available in the class, with uncannily smooth changes in Comfort mode.
 Hop into Sport and Sport Plus driving modes and the gear change becomes sports car quick, reacting the instant you pull the steering wheel-mounted paddles.